-If you rent your home and are on a low income, you may be able to claim housing benefit to help pay your rent.
+If you rent your home and you are on a low income, you may be able to claim financial assistance such as Housing Benefit or Universal Credit, to help pay your rent.

 Domestic violence and housing need

 Southern Domestic Abuse Service runs refuge accommodation offering support and temporary accommodation to women and children escaping domestic abuse.